google/Kotlin-FirViewer/README.md

 5. Build the artifact created in step 3 and copy the artifact to the project root of `FirViewer`.
 Make sure the copied artifact is named `kotlin.fir.jar`.

-6. `cd` into FirViewer project and build FirViewer with `./gradlew buildPlugin`
+6. `cd` into FirViewer project and build FirViewer with `./gradlew buildPlugin`.
+Note that you may want to bump up the plugin version in `build.gradle` in order to create a new    release.

-7. The resulted plugin file is located at `build/distributions`
+7. The resulted plugin file is located at `build/distributions`.
+8. If everything works fine.
+Please consider committing your change, pushing upstream, and publishing a new release so others can use it.